AgoraIO/Docs-Source/cloud-recording/develop/integration-best-practices.md

 |:----------------|:----------------------|:---------------------|:----------------------|:--------------------------------|
 | Cloud recording | <ul><li>SD 100</li> <li>HD 50</li> <li>FHD 30</li></ul> | <ul><li>SD 50</li> <li>HD 30</li> <li>FHD 10</li></ul> | <ul><li>SD 100</li> <li>HD 50</li> <li>FHD 30</li></ul> | <ul><li>SD 100</li> <li>HD 50</li> <li>FHD 30</li></ul>           |

 <Admonition type="caution" title="Note">If you need to record multiple streams of different resolutions at the same time, make sure you meet the following requirements:<ul><li>The number of streams per resolution cannot exceed the corresponding limit for that resolution.</li><li>The total number of streams cannot exceed the limit set for the higher resolution.
-For example, if you need to use cloud recording in mainland China to record in both SD and HD, the total number of streams cannot exceed 100.
-If you record in both HD and FHD, the total number cannot exceed 50.</li></ul></Admonition>
+For example, if you need to use cloud recording in Europe to record in both SD and HD, the total number of streams cannot exceed 50.
+If you record in both HD and FHD, the total number cannot exceed 30.</li></ul></Admonition>

 ## Get service status